A Neural Collapse Perspective on Feature Evolution in Graph Neural Networks: Conclusion

 \section{Conclusion}

 In this work, we studied the feature evolution in GNNs for inductive node classification tasks.
 Adopting a Neural Collapse (NC) perspective, we analyzed both empirically and theoretically the within- and between-class variability of features along the training epochs and along the layers during inference.
 We showed that a partial decrease in within-class variability (and NC1 metrics) is present in the GNNs' deepest features and provided theory that indicates that greater collapse is not expected when training GNNs on practical graphs (as it requires strict structural conditions).
 We also showed a depthwise decrease in variability metrics, which resembles the case with plain DNNs.
 Especially, by leveraging the analogy of feature transformation across layers in GNNs with spectral clustering along projected power iterations, we provided insights into this GNN behavior and distinctions between two GNN architectures.

 Interestingly, the structural conditions on graphs for exact collapse, which we rigorously established in this paper, are aligned with those that have been empirically hypothesized to facilitate GNNs learning in \cite{ma2021homophily} (outside the context of NC).
-As a direction for future research, one may try to use this connection to link NC behavior with the generalization performance of GNNs.
+As a direction for future research, one may try to use this connection to link NC behavior with the generalization performance of GNNs. \tomt{Moreover, note that a reduction in NC1 metrics of the deepest features implies not only that the within-class variability decreases but also that the between-class variability is bounded from below.
+Therefore, methods that are based on promoting NC (e.g., by utilizing the established structural conditions) can potentially mitigate the over-smoothing problem in GNNs.
+See Appendix \ref{app:practical_significance} for a formal statement on the relation of NC and over-smoothing and additional discussions on the potential usage of graph rewiring strategies for this goal. }

-\begin{ack} The authors would like to thank Jonathan Niles-Weed, Soledad Villar, Teresa Huang, Zhengdao Chen, and Lei Chen for informative discussions and feedback.
-The authors acknowledge the NYU High Performance Computing services for providing the computing resources to run the experiments reported in this manuscript.
-This work is partially supported by NSF DMS 2134216, NSF CAREER CIF 1845360, NSF IIS 1901091, and the Alfred P Sloan Foundation. \end{ack}
+\begin{ack} The authors would like to thank Jonathan Niles-Weed, Soledad Villar, Teresa Huang, Zhengdao Chen, Lei Chen \vigk{and the anonymous reviewers} for informative discussions and feedback.
+The authors acknowledge the NYU High Performance Computing services for providing the computing resources to run the experiments reported in this manuscript. \vigk{V.K and J.B are partially supported by NSF DMS 2134216, NSF CAREER CIF 1845360, NSF IIS 1901091, and the Alfred P Sloan Foundation.
+T.T is partially supported by ISF grant no.~1940/23.} \end{ack}